 The WPS Fruit Frenzy Tuck Shop provides an opportunity for children to eat fruit during the day and ensure that it is a healthy snack, asopposed to crisps of chocolate.

 WPS Fruit Frenzy Tuck Shop helps to promote general healthy snacking habits as the children get to eat healthy, nutritious, affordable and tasty snacks and drinks.

-On Mondays, Wednesdays and Fridays, the WPS Fruit Frenzy Tuck Shop is run at break-times, bu a group of Year 4 children from 4S and 4F.
+On Mondays, Wednesdays and Fridays, the WPS Fruit Frenzy Tuck Shop is run at break-times by KS2 pupils.
 The children's roles include taking money, handing over goods, organising stock, counting profits and making accurate judgements on how much stock needs to be purchased in the next delivery.
 This gives the children the chance to work independently, and as a team, to gain sustainable business and enterprise experience.